Jack R. Peterson: Education

 According to the Daily Beast, Peterson dropped out of High School.
 He subsequently attended the Chicago Academy for the Arts and dropped out during the first semester.

 Relationships

 Despite claiming to be incel, Peterson has stated that he has had a girlfriend in the past, yet claims it was not a productive relationship.
-By Peterson's own admission he hacked his girlfriend's emails, distributed revenge porn of her, and was attacked by her after traveling to her city of residence unannounced and repeatedly attempting to contact her.

 Missing persons report

 Peterson was reported missing in December 2019, but was quickly located.

-Dr. Phil appearance

-In September 2021, Peterson appeared on the Dr. Phil show, claiming he hates women so much he decided to start dating a man.